Managing Scope Creep – Keeping Projects On Track

 These three factors will affect your business’s profitability, so once you have reached your maximum allowable workload, you will need to use one of these three solutions in order to continue expanding, or make more money without expanding.

 If you fail to adjust, the risk of scope creep grows.
 As clients begin asking for additional services, or your desire to provide exceptional customer service causes you to go above and beyond, you will find yourself at odds with the workloads maximum that you have established for yourself.

 However, by applying the first two factors in the list above, you can resist scope creep and keep your business growing at a manageable rate.

 Lack of Effective Tools

 The third tactic that you can make use of to effectively stave off your workload creeping out of control is to increase your efficiency.
+This helps tremendously in managing scope creep.
 There is more than one way to boost your shop’s efficiency.
 But the way that we are going to focus on here is making use of better fabrication tools and other tools as well.

 By making use of better tools to increase efficiency you in effect, free up time.
 Then you have the ability to use that time to do more of the profitable services that you once had no time for.

 It goes without saying that the less expensive the tools are and the more efficient they are, the more time you will be able to recover.

 Also, do not limit your ability to streamline by means of effective tooling be limited to fabrication equipment.
 There maybe fabrication management software that allows you to get more accomplished in a smaller amount of time.
 It could be a piece of software that assists you in scheduling, managing projects, or communicating with fabrication teams.
 The idea is this; free up time so you can fit more of your workload into that free time.